AndrewIontton/luna-tabs/README.md

 // Initialize a specific element. const tabs = document.querySelector('[data-luna-tabs]');
-const tabContainer = new LunaToggle(tabs);
+const tabContainer = new LunaTabs(tabs);
 ```

-Toggle will apply an `is-active` class to both the tab button and the tab content element.
+LunaTabs will apply an `is-active` class to both the tab button and the tab content element.

 A basic reveal for tab content could be as follows: